Francis Williams, the Scholar of Jamaica thumbnail 1

 Subject

-Francis Williams (about 1690 – 1762) was a free Black Jamaican landowner, writer and teacher.
-He was educated at least partially in England, where he also studied law and attended meetings of the Royal Society.
+Francis Williams (about 1690 – 1762) was a free Black Jamaican landowner, scholar, writer and teacher.
+He was educated at least partially in England, where he also studied law – becoming the first known Black member of Lincoln’s Inn – and attended meetings of the Royal Society when Isaac Newton was its president.

 Williams’ portrait follows 18th-century European conventions in representing scholarly gentlemen.
 He is shown wearing a formal coat and breeches, standing in his elegant, book-lined study.
 A globe of the world has been placed on the floor, and a celestial globe on the table.
-Williams rests his hand on an open book and dividers and other drawing instruments lie next to it.
-All this, including the choice of authors in the library, conveys Williams’ interest and competence in astronomy, mathematics and geography as well as rhetoric, logic and grammar.
+Williams rests his hand on an open copy of Newton’s Philosophiæ Naturalis Principia Mathematica and dividers and other drawing instruments lie next to it.
+All this, including the wider choice of authors in the library, conveys Williams’ interest and competence in astronomy, mathematics and geography as well as rhetoric, logic and grammar.

-A landscape, possibly of Spanish Town by the Cobre River, is visible through the window.
+A landscape, thought to represent Spanish Town by the Cobre River, is visible through the window.
 This locates Williams in Jamaica, after his return from England to take over responsibility for his family’s estates.
+The sky above appears to be captured at dusk with colourful clouds.

-The painting’s finish and insecure handling of perspective, especially in the depiction of William’s legs and the table have raised questions regarding the training of the unknown artist responsible for this picture.
-It has been suggested that it could be a self-portrait.
-Like other so-called ‘amateurs’ of the period, Williams may have wanted to add painting to his gentlemanly accomplishments.
+The painting’s finish and insecure handling of perspective, especially in the depiction of Williams’ legs and the table, have raised questions regarding the training of the unknown artist responsible for this picture.
+While the artistic ecologies of the Caribbean during the 1700s are currently under investigation it has been suggested that this could be a self-portrait.
+Alternatively, the British-born painter William Williams (1721 – 1791) has been proposed as the possible artist of this picture.
+Research into the identity of the artist is ongoing.

 Associated object